Mitsuharu Misawa

 Misawa remained atop AJPW throughout the 1990s.
 Following the death of Giant Baba in 1999, Misawa inherited his position, but conflicts with Baba's widow and majority shareholder Motoko led to his removal in May 2000.
-Misawa then led a mass exodus of the promotion's talent to form Pro Wrestling Noah, which was successful in the first half of the decade; as business declined and top star Kobashi left in 2006 for cancer treatment, Misawa continued to work a full-time schedule despite mounting injuries for the company's survival.
-He sought to mentor the three young talents Naomichi Marufuji, Takashi Sugiura, and Go Shiozaki to be flagbearers for the promotion in spite of his age.
-On June 13, 2009, during a tag team match in Hiroshima with Shiozaki against Akitoshi Saito and Bison Smith, Misawa died after a botched backdrop suplex from Saito, and his death was attributed to the numerous injuries he had accrued for years before his death.
+Misawa then led a mass exodus of the promotion's talent to form Pro Wrestling Noah, which was successful in the first half of the decade; as business declined and top star Kobashi temporarily retired in 2006 due to kidney cancer, Misawa continued to work a full-time schedule despite mounting injuries for the company's survival.
+He sought to mentor Naomichi Marufuji, Takashi Sugiura, and Go Shiozaki to be flagbearers for the promotion in spite of his age.
+On June 13, 2009, during a tag team match in Hiroshima with Shiozaki against Akitoshi Saito and Bison Smith, Misawa died after a backdrop suplex from Saito, and his death was attributed to the numerous injuries he had accrued for years before his death.

 Misawa is regarded by some as the greatest professional wrestler of all time, though the physical demands and consequences of the style in which he worked and the circumstances of his death have made his legacy (or at least that of ōdō) somewhat problematic.
-Misawa was an eight-time world champion, having won the Triple Crown Heavyweight Championship five times and the GHC Heavyweight Championship (which he was the inaugural holder of) three times.
-He was also an eight-time world tag team champion.
+Misawa was an eight-time world champion and eight-time world tag team champion, having won the Triple Crown Heavyweight Championship five times and the GHC Heavyweight Championship (which he was the inaugural holder of) three times.
 Fifty-three of the sixty-nine events at the Nippon Budokan that Misawa headlined were sellouts, a drawing record that has been compared to Bruno Sammartino's run at Madison Square Garden.
+Despite never working in the United States during the 1990s, Misawa had a significant influence upon independent wrestling through the popularity of his work among tape-traders in predominantly English-speaking countries.

-Misawa was named Wrestler of the Year by the Wrestling Observer Newsletter on three occasions (1995, 1997 and 1999), and at the time of his death held the record for most WON five star matches, with 25, including one as Tiger Mask.
+Misawa was named Wrestler of the Year by the Wrestling Observer Newsletter (WON) on three occasions (1995, 1997 and 1999), and at the time of his death held the record for most WON five star matches, with 25, including one as Tiger Mask.
 Several of his matches have been dubbed some of the greatest of all time, including his match with Kawada on June 3, 1994, his match with Kenta Kobashi on March 1, 2003, and his and Kobashi's tag team match against Kawada and Taue (the Holy Demon Army) on June 9, 1995.